Ratings cut piles fresh agony on Nokia

 "Given the potential headwinds facing the company, Fitch is currently not convinced that Nokia can attain this over the course of 18 months," it said in a statement.

-Nokia, once the world's dominant mobile phone provider, is struggling to keep up with Apple Inc (AAPL.O) and Google Inc (GOOG.O) in the smartphone business.
+Nokia, once the world's dominant mobile phone provider, is struggling to keep up with Apple Inc and Google Inc in the smartphone business.

 But Lumia sales have so far been slow, and are yet to compensate for diving sales of Nokia's legacy products.
 Last week Nokia said its phone business would post losses in the first two quarters, announced the departure of its sales chief and promised to slash more costs.